nya3jp/rules_contest/docs/guide/datasets.md

 [`dataset_derive`] rule extends a dataset by running a program.
 A program for the [`dataset_derive`] rule is run for each test case in the input dataset.
-A data file with an input file extension (default: `.in`) is opened and connected to the standard input of the program, and a data file with an output file extension (default: `.out`) is opened and connected to the standard output.
+By default, a data file with an input file extension (`.in`) is opened and connected to the standard input of the program, and a data file with an output file extension (`.ans`) is opened and connected to the standard output.
 The output dataset is built by combining the data files from the input dataset and the generated output files.
 This rule is typically used to generate answer data files by running a reference solution program over input data files.